Montana-Media-Arts/461_WebServer-Fall2021/modules/week-7/_posts/2017-03-30-conclusions.md

 # Weekly Conclusions

-We looked at creating stored procedures and all that goes into that.
+We looked at creating stored procedures and abtracting all the code required to make things more reusable.